kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Hardware changes from the original SDR-Pico and notes:
 - I chose to make a main board with the Pico, Display, QSD/QSE and 5V power supply, and another board with the relays, filters and attenuators.
 - The main change from SDR-Pico is the inclusion of ILI9341 on Pico free pins, using SPI1, and removing the LCD display.
-- Another change, as we need more frequency range on RX to show at the waterfall, the RX amplifier must amplify at least 80kHz.
+- Another change, as we need more frequency range on RX to show at the Waterfall, the RX amplifier must amplify at least 80kHz.
 - You can see the schematic diagram at [uSDR_Pico_FFT_SCH.pdf](PCB/uSDR_Pico_FFT_SCH.pdf) and [uSDR_Pico_BPF_RX_SCH.pdf](PCB/uSDR_Pico_BPF_RX_SCH.pdf).
 - I noticed that changing the signal in one ADC input, changed the other inputs signal through the resistors for setting half Vref.
 To solve this, I changed the circuit to have a separate resistor divider for each ADC input.